Intrinsic Image Transfer for Illumination Manipulation: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{I}{mage} illumination is one of the basic and important cues for both human and computer vision.
 Shadows reveal black while highlights make white --- visual objects look quite different under varying illumination conditions.
-The study of image illumination jointing with perception problems can be dated back to Helmholtz who had interpreted that human perception of the ``intrinsic'' property of scene is regardless of the light shed on it, which is also known as ``lightness constancy''~\cite{land1971lightness}.
-Although theories have been extensively studied over the past decades, as Gilchrist~\cite{gilchrist2006seeing} pointed out, how human determines lightness, whiteness of a scene, like vision in general, remains a mystery.
-Recent analysis has also shown that human's perception of lighting is deeply influenced by human vision system (HVS), which involves some, yet, not fully understood mechanisms, interactions, and a series of feedback~\cite{ gilchrist2006seeing}.
+The study of image illumination jointing with perception problems can be dated back to Helmholtz who had interpreted that human perception of the ``intrinsic'' property of scene is regardless of the light shed on it, which is also known as ``lightness constancy''\cite{land1971lightness}.
+Although theories have been extensively studied over the past decades, as Gilchrist\cite{gilchrist2006seeing} pointed out, how human determines lightness, whiteness of a scene, like vision in general, remains a mystery.
+Recent analysis has shown that human's perception of lighting is deeply influenced by human vision system (HVS), involving some, yet, not fully-understood mechanisms, complex interactions and feedback\cite{barrow1978recovering, land1971lightness, gilchrist2006seeing}.